Ovarian Cancer

 Younger children sometimes became very demanding or had difficulty coping with their schoolwork.
 Women felt guilty because their children had not received enough attention from them during their illness, and one felt that her daughter's school hadn't given her daughter enough support because she had not told them how ill she was.
 Friends could be a good source of support for children; one woman's adult children could not seek support outside the family because they had decided to keep the illness secret.

 Some children were too young to fully understand what was going on but were unsettled by what was happening to their mother.
-A nine-year-old wrote a poem.
-One woman said that her granddaughter had become more distant; another that her granddaughter didn't want her to collect her from school while she was bald (see 'Unwanted effects of chemotherapy').
+One woman's 9-year-old child wrote a poem in response to the news.
+One woman said that her granddaughter had become more distant; another that her granddaughter 'didn't want her to collect her from school while she was bald' (see 'Side effects of chemotherapy for ovarian cancer').

 Her nine-year-old daughter wrote her a poem on learning the diagnosis.